A version of this article, as it originally appeared in the New Haven Independent on April 1, 2015, can be viewed here.

-While social justice movements have advanced the cause of equality, social disparity in law enforcement, judicial sentencing, economic opportunity, and academic performance remains rampant.
-I believe this inequity persists despite recent legal progress because of the inability to address an underlying issue of modern society – the geographic segregation of residents by income or regional spatial hierarchy.
+While social justice movements have attempted to advance causes for equality, social disparity in law enforcement, judicial sentencing, economic opportunity, and academic performance remains rampant.
+I believe this inequity may persist despite recent legal progress because of the inability to address an underlying issue of modern society – the geographic segregation of residents by race and income or the regional spatial hierarchy.
 Inequality in the modern city and region has been formed by the development of single-use, homogeneous places that encourage the mass, habitual divestment from old neighborhoods in favor of new ones as the primary way of achieving upward mobility.

 “…urban regions are developing age-differentiated and quality-differentiated neighborhoods, clustered unevenly into municipalities with quite different central tendencies for age and quality of housing stock.
 The consequences is a more and more differentiated hierarchy of neighborhoods, and of municipalities.
 Local decision-making is lodged in increasingly homogeneous communities, often with sharply diminished insight as government, civic, and corporate leadership look top-down through the regional hierarchy.
 The results include:

 -segmental democracy with decisions made by and for relatively homogeneous populations in each municipality;

 -sophisticated forms of discrimination in real-estate markets supplanting more vulgar practices made unlawful by the civil rights legislation of the 1960s;

 -real-estate markets capitalising the value of the practical conditions necessary for liberty.” –Douglas Rae Democracy ‘s Edges (1999)